Does Medicare cover sleep apnea equipment?

 Medicare will cover the CPAP machine and other accessories in the same way that it covers other qualified durable medical equipment (DME).

-After you pay the $185 yearly Part B deductible (for 2019), Medicare will cover 80% of the Medicare-approved rental costs of the CPAP machine for 3 months, including the costs of filters, hoses and other parts.
+After you pay the $240 yearly Part B deductible (in 2024), Medicare will cover 80% of the Medicare-approved rental costs of the CPAP machine for 3 months, including the costs of filters, hoses and other parts.
 You are responsible for paying for the remaining 20% Part B coinsurance.

-Depending on the Medicare Supplement insurance plan you choose, you could get full coverage for both the Part B deductible and the 20% Part B coinsurance cost.
+Depending on the Medicare Supplement insurance plan you choose, you could get full coverage for your CPAP Machine for up to 13 months.

 Compare Medigap plan costs in your area.